 You’re an independent contractor or freelancer, but treated as an employee

-Bad employers hire an employees as “freelancers” so they don’t have to pay for benefits or provide other legal protections.
-This can make life difficult for freelancers because they’re often treated as a regular employee, but without any benefits.
+Freelancers don’t have the same benefits or legal protections as at-will employees.
+This can make life difficult for freelancers because they’re often treated like regular employees, but without any benefits.
 Freelance laws change depending on your state, but bad employers will:

 - Force you to work as a fulltime employee.